-Domain name generators use algorithms to cycle through thousands of available URLs and make suggestions based on yiur selection.
-This process is much faster than a human can do so they can offer a lot of choices.
+Domain name generators use algorithms to cycle through thousands of available URLs and make suggestions based on your selection.
+This process is much faster than a human can do so they can offer many choices.
 However, computers are not as good as we are at discerning “good” brand names.
 These tools are a great first step to finding the perfect name.

 I already have a travel blog but want to change the name.
 How can I do this?

 Changing blog names is not as difficult as it used to be.
 In fact, by following a simple set of steps, anyone can rename their travel blog.